Whon1980-DL/shut-the-box-game/README.md

 * The Game Results
     * When player flip the tiles and the sum is equal to sum of dice the tiles will disappear and message will show Great Job!.
 When player flip a tile/s but the sum of their selected tile is still less than sum of dice the game will prompt player to select another tile with a message Flip another tile.
 If the tiles left can not be used to add up to sum of dice the game will display game over and score display automatically as well as Game Over message displayed.
     * Various if-else statement are used to meet each possible outcome of tile/s selection.
-If the game over is not triggered automatically the user can all trigger it by clicking on calculate score where a score will be displayed and game over.
+If the game over is not triggered automatically the user can also trigger it by clicking on calculate score where a score will be displayed and game over.
     * The game score is displayed clearly for player to take note in order to compare to see who the winner is.
-    * In the situation when player manage to flip all the tiles in one game, the alert will also let them know that they have shut the box by congratulate them and therefore automatically declared a winner of the game.
+    * In the situation when player manage to flip all the tiles in one game, the alert will also let them know that they have shut the box by congratulate them and therefore automatically declared a winner of the game message displayed.
     * After the game over is triggered player can start new game by clicking the Reset Game button.
 All of these features are very convenient and easy to utilise.

     ![The Game Results](assets/image/readme-image/game-result-image.png)